ArudoPE/my-favorite-recipes/README.md

-# odin-recipes
-My favorite Recipes Website
+# My favorite Recipes Project

 In this project I'm using all I learned from HTML, from the boilerplate to links and images.